rsyslog/rsyslog/source/configuration/modules/omfile.rst

 -  people often report problems that dynafiles are not properly created.
-   The common cause for this problem is SELinux rules, which do not permit the create of those files (check generated file names and pathes!).
+   The common cause for this problem is SELinux rules, which do not permit the create of those files (check generated file names and paths!).
 The same happens for generic permission issues (this is often a problem under Ubuntu where permissions are dropped by default)